hphelion/documentation/devplatform/workbook/database/database.php.md

 3. If the file push was successful, you should see the name of this application in the list of available applications.
 4. The status of the application should be **Online**.
 Click the name of the application to launch it.
 5. In the upper right-hand corner, click **View App**.
-	- If there are still any issues, click the **Log Stream** link on the app’s page to see a real-time stream of what’s going on with the app.
+	- If there are still any issues, click the **Log Stream** link on the app's page to see a real-time stream of what's going on with the app.
-6. You should see a page that will
+6. The result should be a page displaying some text after your app has connected to MySQL and executed a query.

 [Exit Workbook](/helion/devplatform/) | [Previous Sample](/helion/devplatform/workbook/helloworld/php/) | [Next Sample](/helion/devplatform/workbook/messaging/php/)